 WORSHIP FOR CHILDREN

-NOTE: Due to new COVID conditions, in-person church school is postponed until it is safe to gather again.
+NOTE: Due to new COVID conditions, in-person church school is postponed until it is safe to gather again but Zoom online classes continue!
 To get the Zoom link to join online church school, please contact our church office.

 When we are able to gather in-person again, children and teachers preschool through 3rd grade gather on most Sundays during the school year to hear a child-friendly version of one of the lectionary readings for the day or a Godly Play story.
 This gathering also includes time for prayers, chatting, and choices of fun responses that may be a game, an art project, a themed activity, or free choice from our resource-rich classrooms.